pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Results

-The minimum error correction ($\MEC$) criterion is often used when ground truth haplotypes are unknown.
+\paragraph{Block-adjusted Minimum Error Correction.} The minimum error correction ($\MEC$) criterion is often used when ground truth haplotypes are unknown.
 Traditionally, $\MEC$ measures the proportion of called alleles over all reads that have to be flipped for each read to map perfectly onto the reconstructed phasing.
 Formally,

 where $\lvert r \rvert$ is the number of alleles that read $r$ covers, $d(u,v)$ is the Hamming distance between vectors $u$ and $v$, and $h^*_k[r]$ is the $k^{\text{th}}$ reconstructed haplotype at the set of SNPs that read $r$ covers.
-The Hamming distance between an allele along a read and an unphased allele in the reconstruction is taken as 1, naturally giving the analog of $\MEC$ for partially phased blocks as long as the read is entirely contained within one phased block.
+The Hamming distance between an allele along a read and an unphased allele in the reconstruction is taken as 1, naturally giving the analog of $\MEC$ for partially phased blocks as long as the read is contained within one phased block.
+Because $\MEC$ considers the error correction over a \textit{single} row of the reconstruction, we penalize for each read that covers more than one block.

-Because $\MEC$ considers the error correction over a \textit{single} row of the reconstruction, we penalize each read that covers more than one block with the probability that the optimal haplotype chosen in each block is different for all covered blocks.
-So, for a read covering $B$ blocks, we apply a penalty of $(B-1)\cdot(1 - \frac{1}{K})$, or the expected number of times that the optimal haplotype for each pair of adjacent blocks differs, assuming single optimally matching haplotype for each block.
-Due to this penalty, the interpretation of $\MEC$ as a rate has to be loosened.
-A read covering $B$ blocks as seen in isolation will contribute $O(B)$ to the block adjusted MEC, where in the single-block setting this is $O(1)$ as expected from the traditional definition of the metric.
+Notice that a reconstruction over multiple blocks is less informative of a full phase than an unbroken phasing over the entire span of the read, necessitating a block-cutoff penalty for the former.
+To illustrate in the extreme, any read over heterozygous SNPs can be mapped back with 0 error correction on a within-block basis if every block is one SNP wide.
+So, for a read covering $B$ blocks, we apply a penalty of $(B-1)\cdot(1 - \frac{1}{K})$, or the expected number of times that the optimal haplotype for each pair of adjacent blocks differs, assuming a single optimally matching haplotype for each block.
+Under this penalty, the interpretation of $\MEC$ as a rate must be relaxed.
+A read covering $B$ blocks as seen in isolation will contribute $O(B)$ to the unnormalized block adjusted MEC, where in the single-block setting this is $O(1)$ as expected from the traditional definition of the metric.